jacobg1/portfolio/src/content/blog-posts/installing-JavaScript/index.md

 Homebrew 3.1.11
 ```

-Now that homebrew is installed you can install NodeJS by using the following command.
+Once homebrew is installed you can install NodeJS by using the following command.

 ```bash
 brew install node